LocationTilburg, The Netherlands

-From the architect.
+Text description provided by the architects.
 House Riel Estate completed in 2014 is located in a new residential development in the small village Riel near the town Tilburg.
 The property conforms with its archetypal main structure and materialization with the rural character of the village and the surrounding countryside; a main building with a gable roof, rural hand-molded bricks and heavy oak doors.

 In the province of Brabant, where the dwelling is situated, it is customary to enter through the back door.
 By seperating kitchen and living room from each other, a separation is also made between the formal entrance and the informal back door.
 Also arise an afternoon and evening terrace.